krismyu/academic-kickstart/content/home/people.md

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Current Collaborators", "Past Collaborators", "Graduate Students", "Five Colleges Prosody Group Co-Directors"]
+  user_groups = ["Current Collaborators", "Past Collaborators", "Doctoral Advisees", "Five Colleges Prosody Group Co-Directors"]

 [design]
   # Show user's social networking links? (true/false)